 \section{System Model}

-We study a list sorted by key and refer to each of its elements as \textit{ elements}.
-To construct our partitioned version of this list, we introduce the notion of a sublist that comprises a set of items contained by a \textit{subhead} and a \textit{subtail}.
-For example, in \Cref{fig:archSublists}, we show a list consisting of 3 sublists (SL1 to SL3), each with a subhead (SH) and a subtail (ST) that hold a range of keys.
-The list supports the following three operations: \begin{enumerate*}[itemsep=0mm, topsep=0pt] \item Find(key): Returns false if the key is not found in the list, and otherwise returns true. \item Insert(key): Returns false if the key is already in the list and otherwise inserts the key in its sorted position, returning true. \item Remove(key): Returns false if the key is not found in the list, and otherwise deletes the key, de-links the item off the list, and returns true. \end{enumerate*} Additionally, a server may invoke operations Split (to partition the submit into two sublists), Move (to create a live clone of the sublist to another server), and Switch (to transfer ownership of sublist to new server).\footnote{We also support a Merge operation for two adjacent sublists.
-Due to the similarity of its logic to the Split algorithm, we have pushed it to \Cref{sec:Merge}.}
+We study a list sorted by key and refer to each of its elements as \textit{items}.
+To construct our partitioned version of this list, we introduce the notion of a sublist that comprises a set of items contained by a \textit{subhead} (SH) and a \textit{subtail} (ST).
+For example, in \Cref{fig:archSublists}, we show a list consisting of 3 sublists (SL1 to SL3).
+The list supports the following three operations: \begin{enumerate*}[itemsep=0mm, topsep=0pt] \item Find(key): Returns false if the key is not found in the list and otherwise returns true. \item Insert(key): Returns false if the key is already in the list and otherwise inserts the key in its sorted position, returning true. \item Remove(key): Returns false if the key is not found in the list, and otherwise deletes the key, de-links the item off the list, and returns true. \end{enumerate*} Additionally, a server may invoke operations Split (to partition the sublist into two sublists), Move (to create a live clone of the sublist in another server), and Switch (to transfer ownership of a sublist to a new server).
+We also support a Merge operation (delegated to Appendix \ref{sec:appendixMerge} for space) for two adjacent sublists.

 We consider a client-server model of a distributed system with any number of multi-core machines acting as servers.
-The server and client machines are fully connected by reliable channels (finite time to deliver a message) that guarantee eventual delivery.
+The server and client machines are fully connected by reliable channels that guarantee eventual delivery.
 All messages exchanged in the channels are via remote procedure calls (RPCs).
 A server may not invoke any RPC on the clients.
 However, servers may invoke RPCs on each other and also send messages to each other asynchronously.